Training Series Details

 A limited number of scholarships are available.
 For more information, please contact John Sedlander (jsedlander[at]gmail.com).

 NOTE: Any trip specific fees such as Sno Park Permits, Wilderness Permits, etc. are the responsibility of the student.
 Cost of food and transportation is not included in the application fee.

 Possible Extra Costs: The following costs are voluntary, but will give you an idea of what to expect on a typical snowcamping trip.
 Most students carpool and pay their share of the gas (~$20 each), share motel rooms and breakfast the night before the trip (e.g., ~$35 each), and post-trip dinner on the journey home (e.g., $25 each).

 If you would like to participate this season, please fill out the online application.
 You can pay online using a credit card or paypal.
-Alternatively, you can print out a copy of your application confirmation and mail it along with a check or money order (payable to the Sierra Club Snowcamping Training Series) to:
+Alternatively, you can print out a copy of your application confirmation and mail it along with a check (payable to the Sierra Club Snowcamping Training Series) to:

 Family TripsThe family and youth section is specifically designed for parents who wish to teach their children the safety and fun of snowcamping.
 For more information, please check out the pages for the Family Training Group and the Youth Training Group.